CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 ## Description

-A deffered shader on the GPU using WebGL.
+A deferred shader on the GPU using WebGL.
 Features Blinn-Phong shading, optional bloom and toon shader effects, scissor test culling for point lights, and material defined specular exponents.

 ## Features